 Conclusion:

 The Coast Community College District and their employee groups have integrated SLOs in the employee evaluations and should be commended.
 In the full-time faculty, part-time faculty 7.5 LHE and above, and the management groups, contract language has been approved by the negotiation teams.
 The full-time and part-time faculty above 7.5 LHE have also come to agreement on an interim plan that will immediately go into effect until a full successor agreement has been approved.
-The District has also directed evaluators of classified employees with direct SLO responsibilities and part-time faculty below 7.5 LHE to use specific parts of each group’s evaluation process and forms to address SLOs.
-These directions were implemented during the fall 2013 semester.
+The District has also directed evaluators of part-time faculty below 7.5 LHE to use the present evaluation process and forms to address the use of SLOs.
+These directions will be implemented during the spring 2014 semester.

 This recommendation is fully addressed and the college meets this standard.

+EVIDENCE

+DIS 1.1 Joint Letter from District and CFE signed 11/13/2013

+DIS 1.2 Form CFE Agreement Appendix B page 94

+DIS 1.3 Forms Faculty/Counselor Evaluation CFE Agreement Appendix B pages 88-91

+DIS 1.4 CCA Part-time Evaluation Form

+DIS 1.5 Full- and Part-time Faculty Evaluation Instructions VC HR 10/31/2013 and 11/1/2013

+DIS 1.6 Joint Letter from District and CFE signed 11/19/2013

+DIS 1.7 CDMA Manager Evaluation letter 10/28/2013

+DIS 1.8 Classified Employee Email between CFCE and VC HR 11/23/2013

 District Recommendation 2- To meet the Standards, and as recommended by the 2007 team, the team recommends that the Board and district follow their policies regarding the delegation of authority to the Chancellor for effective operation of the district and to the college presidents for the effective operation of the colleges.
 Further, the team recommends that the district develop administrative procedures that effectively carry out delegation of authority to the Chancellor and the college presidents.
 (Standards IV.B.l.j, IV.B.3.a, IV.B.3.g)

 Analysis and Findings: